hlacontainers/pitch-crc/README.md

 There are two ways to run the Pitch CRC container with a license:

 - Use a license server.
 This is by far the easiest option.
 The address of the license server and the number of required licenses can be set via the available environment variables.
 - Use a MAC address based license.
-This requires that the container is started with a specific MAC address and that the license key is either mounted into the container or already present (injected) inside the container image.
+This requires that the container is started with a specific MAC address associated with the license key.

-With the MAC address based license the CRC container must be started with the `--mac-address` option, providing a MAC address value that corresponds with the license key.
-Not all overlay networks support a user defined MAC address.
-Overlay networks under Docker generally support user defined MAC addresses, but overlay networks under Kubernetes do not.
-An experimental workaround to this limitation is described in [Run the CRC with Docker In Docker](docs/DockerInDocker.md).
+With the MAC address based license the CRC container must have a network interface whose MAC address is associated with the license key.
+This can be achieved in two ways:

-The following applies to overlay networks that support a user defined MAC address.
+- start the container with the docker option `--mac-address`;
+- start the container with either the command line option `-m` or with the environment variable `CRC_MACADDRESS`.
+This option requires that the container has the `NET_ADMIN` capability set.

+There are several ways to provide the license key to the CRC container, explained next.

+### Provide license every time the container is started

+The license can be provided to the container with either the command line option `-l`, or with the environment variable `CRC_LICENSE`.

 ### Mount license key